Berlin's new airport is finally set to open, its future is up in the air | DW | 03.06.2020

 Normally Tegel and Schönefeld together serve 100,000 passengers a day.
 Since March that number has been down to 1,500-2,500.
 Though many airlines have announced they will ramp up flights by mid-June in time for summer holidays, it is a long way to full capacity.

-"We can expect 10-20% fewer passengers in the next three to five years compared to 2019.
+"We can expect 10%-20% fewer passengers in the next three to five years compared with 2019.
 This inevitably leads to a decline in revenue.
 There is also the risk of a possible second coronavirus wave, the availability of a vaccine and a fundamental change in demand," Wissel told DW.

 A bumpy landing